Will-Helliwell/bookmarks-manager/README.md

 # Database Instructions

 1. Connect to psql
-2. Create the database using the'psql command 'CREATE DATABASE bookmark_manager'
+2. Create the database using the psql command 'CREATE DATABASE bookmark_manager;'
 3. Connect to the database using the psql command '\c bookmark_manager;'
 4. Run the query we have saved in the file '01_create_bookmarks_table.sql' (in the db/migrations directory.)